Massive-Wiki/massive-wiki-publishing-kit/README.md

 This starter wiki is set up with two MWB / MWT themes, Alto and Basso, in the `.massivewikibuilder/this-wiki-themes` folder.
 We suggest you continue to use and customize your wiki's themes in the `this-wiki-themes` folder.

 The Massive Wiki Themes repo is updated from time to time, and when you refresh your local Git submodule in `.massivewikibuilder/massive-wiki-themes`, you'll receive those updates.
 Rather than use those themes directly, though, it is suggested to copy what you want into your `this-wiki-themes` folder, and customize and use your copy of the themes from there.

+After you update `massive-wiki-themes`, you can compare (with `diff` or another tool) the upstream theme in `massive-wiki-themes` and your customized version of it in `this-wiki-themes`, and port over any changes you want.